RomeHein/ESPecial/README.md

 ### Installing

 First copy this repo to your local directory.
 Use the `download as zip` or `git clone` method.
-Then 4 dependencies need to be added to your Arduino libraries:
+Then 6 dependencies need to be added to your Arduino libraries (when you download these dependencies, make sure to remove the '-master' part of the folder name):
 - ArduinoJSON v6 (install via library manager) Handle json in a very effective way.
 - PubSubClient: (install via library manager)  MQTT handling.
 It's a very robust pubsub client, perfect for iot projects.
 - WifiManager: https://github.com/tzapu/WiFiManager/tree/development
 This library will allow you to easily set your board to your wifi.
 You'll need to get the development branch to have esp32 support.
 - UniversalTelegramBot: https://github.com/RomeHein/Universal-Arduino-Telegram-Bot/tree/editMessage.
 Telegram api for arduino.
 This is a fork from the main repo.
 I've made a pull request but it's not yet accepted.
 So you'll need that fork to make this program works correctly.
+- ESPAsyncWebServer
+- AsyncTCP

-Once all library installed, just upload the scetch to your board, and that should be it.
+Once all library installed, upload the scetch to your board.
+Make sure to select `Minimal SPIFFS (1.9MB APP with OTA/190KB SPIFFS) in Tools>Partition scheme

+We now need to upload webserver files to the SPIFF partition, simply follow [this](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/) guide and then click on `tools>ESP Scketch data upload`

 ## Usage